bitvijays/bitvijays.github.io/source/_posts/2014-10-07-linux-essentials.markdown

 <li>To Learn Programming, Debugging and Git
 <ul>
 <li> To learn git, would suggest to do a 15 min tutorial on <a href="try.github.com">try.github.com</a>.</li>
-<li> Create a small program using vi with syntax on, compile it using gcc using make</li>
+<li> Create a small program using vi with syntax on, compile it using gcc using make.</li>
-<li> Debug it using gdb.-tui option to see the source code, experiment with breakpoints, and printing values</li>
+<li> Debug it using gdb -tui option to see the source code, experiment with breakpoints, and printing values.</li>
 <li> Track that program using git, upload them to a remote server, then pull your code, check if its the same.</li>
 </ul>
 </li>